Mybuilder.com

 Sept 2023 — Jan 2024

-Design hypothesis and testing
+Design hypothesis

 Research suggested that tradespeople do not know when best to suggest home visits to quote on listed jobs.
 Chat between the two parties then sits stagnant and the job is often lost.